Avaiga/taipy-doc/docs/getting_started-new/index.md

 Line 6 reads and prints the output data node `message` that has been written by the execution of the scenario `hello_scenario`.

-Here is the python code corresponding to the example:
+Putting all together the pieces, here is the Python code corresponding to the example:
 <a href="./hello_world_scenario.py" download>`hello_world_scenario.py`</a>

 And here is the expected output.